EQAR/deqar-docs/docs/data_submission.md

    |%d/%m/%y |                                       |04/01/14                     |
    |%Y-%m-%d |                                       |2015-01-15                   |

+### Report Link

-### Report Link: One or more URL links may be provided to alternative views of the report data on the agency's website or other webpage(s) in order to provide more context.
+One or more URL links may be provided to alternative views of the report data on the agency's website or other webpage(s) in order to provide more context.
 A display name may be provided for each URL link.
 The linked text will display on DEQAR under the display name label provided or, if no name is provided, under generic text provided by DEQAR.

 - Link (<code>link</code>, not required, string)
 One or more URL links may be provided for each report to the same report presented on other sites in order to provide more context to the report.